 trade representative means a person appointed to a committee to represent sellers of petroleum products or suppliers of petroleum services, being a person who is or has been engaged in the business of manufacturing or selling petroleum products or of supplying petroleum services, as the case requires.

-[Section 8 amended by No. 72 of 1983 s.
+[Section 8 amended: No. 72 of 1983 s.
 15.]

 9. Terms of office of members of committees